Inez Turner

-Inez Turner (born 3 January 1972, in Trelawny Parish) is a retired female sprinter and middle-distance runner from Jamaica.
+Inez Turner (born 3 January 1972) is a retired female sprinter and middle-distance runner from Jamaica.

 Career

+Turner competed for the Barton Cougars track and field team in the NJCAA and then transferred to the Texas State Bobcats track and field team, where she competed in the NCAA.

 In 1991 she was awarded the Austin Sealy Trophy for the most outstanding athlete of the 1991 CARIFTA Games.
 She won the 800m gold at the 1994 Commonwealth Games.
 Together with Lorraine Fenton, Deon Hemmings and Sandie Richards she claimed a bronze medal in the women's 4 x 400 metres relay at the 1997 World Championships in Athletics.